-Our Cherryland area eye doctors, Dr. Gary Osias & Dr. Marc Dea, ARE looking forward to helping you see your best.
+Our Cherryland area eye doctors, are looking forward to helping you see your best.
 Our optometry team provides the highest-quality and most comprehensive vision and eyecare in the area.
 Our eye doctors are conveniently located near Cherryland, and provides the following services:

 - Eye exams

 No matter what of your age or physical health, it’s very important to have regular eye exams at Primary Eyecare Optometrics.
 During a thorough eye exam, your eye doctor will not only determine your prescription for eyeglasses or contact lenses, but will also check your eyes for common eye diseases, assess how your eyes work together as a team and evaluate your eyes as an indicator of your overall health.

 - A number of tests and procedures to examine and evaluate the health of your eyes and the quality of your vision.
 These tests range from simple ones, like having you read an eye chart, to complex tests, such as using a high-powered lens to examine the health of the tissues inside of your eyes.

 - Finding the right prescription to help you see clearly.

 - Consultation about the right eyewear choice for you.
 This includes contact lenses, different types of eyeglasses, lens treatments and many other options offered to our Cherryland patients.

 Eyecare experts advise you have a total eye exam every one to three years, depending on your age, risk factors, and physical condition.